 Sample

 Participants were 291 (Mage = 19.35, SDage = 2.38) undergraduate students enrolled at Brock University.
-Participants recruited on Brock's online platform SONA and compensated with class credit.
+The sample was recruited on Brock’s online platform, SONA, and compensated with class credit.
 Five participants were excluded from the analyses after failing one or more of the attention check measures.
-An additional twelve participants were excluded for leaving the majority of the survey blank and one participant was excluded for not answering either manipulation check.
+An additional twelve participants were excluded for leaving the majority of the survey blank, and one participant was excluded for not answering either item in the manipulation check.
 Thus, only 291 participants were included in the reported analyses.
-Of the remaining sample, 67% was under the age of 20 with only 2.4% over the age of 25.
-The vast majority of the sample was female (83.8%) with one non-binary participant and the remainder identifying as male (15.8%).
+Of the remaining sample, 67% were under the age of 20, with only 2.4% over the age of 25.
+The vast majority of the sample was female (83.8%), with one non-binary participant and the remainder identifying as male (15.8%).
 The majority also identified as White/Caucasian/European (64.6%), Asian (12.7%) or Black/African-American (6.5%).
-Participants were asked which department of Brock they belonged to and the sample mostly studied Social Sciences (35.2%), Health Sciences (29.3%) and Education (22.4%).
+Participants were asked which department of Brock they belonged to, and the sample mostly studied Social Sciences (35.2%), Health Sciences (29.3%) and Education (22.4%).
 It is of note that only 5.1% of the sample consisted of students studying Mathematics and Science.

 Procedure

-Participants were randomly assigned into one of two conditions that differed based on the presence of clan-culture signalling perks in the experimental condition and lack thereof in the control condition.
+Participants were randomly assigned into one of two conditions that differed based on the presence of the extravagant perks common for tech companies in the experimental condition and lack thereof in the control condition.
 All participants encountered the same initial introduction that described a fictitious employee named John who worked as a software developer at a company called CCM.
 Next, participants in the control condition were shown an online brochure displaying the employee benefits available to members within CCM.
-These can be seen in Appendix A. They describe a generic set of benefits including prescription drug coverage, vision and dental coverage, and mental health benefits.
-Members of the experimental condition were provided with an online brochure containing a set of benefits that included the following clan-culture signalling perks: several free meal options such as onsite cafes, a staff games room, an onsite gym, and an employee nap room.
+These can be seen in Appendix A. They describe a generic set of benefits, including prescription drug coverage, vision and dental coverage, and mental health benefits.
+Members of the experimental condition were provided with an online brochure containing a set of benefits that included the following perks: several free meal options such as onsite cafes, a staff games room, an onsite gym, and an employee nap room.
 This brochure can also be seen in Appendix A. Participants in both conditions then completed the set of measures for our three key dependent variables as well as a variety of exploratory measures.

 Key Outcome Measures